The Feast or Famine cycle is among the top challenges for entrepreneurs and small business owners.

 Take Action:: What are you doing each month to deliver an incredible customer experience and delight your clients?

-Once I’ve planned out my Five Part Marketing Plan, I commit to it for at least 90 days before I layer more ideas and add more complexity to the business.
+Once I’ve planned out my Five Part Marketing Strategy, I commit to it for at least 90 days before I layer more ideas and add more complexity to the business.

 This approach gives so much clarity on WHAT we need to be doing – each week and month – to consistently show up and attract clients into our business.

-Now that we know our Marketing Plan, we can plug this into the 12 Month Profit Plan.
+Now that we know our Marketing Strategy, we can plug this into the 12 Month Profit Plan.

 Big businesses… they know what they are going to be selling MONTHS in advance.